vikator88/axpo-challenge/README.md

 ## Tests

-To run the application, execute the following command in the terminal:
+To run the tests, execute the following command in the terminal:

 ```bash
 dotnet test